 HIRAC enables us to study mechanistic details of the oxidative chemistry and photochemistry of our atmosphere whilst controlling the chemical composition and conditions (e.g. temperature and pressure).
 Using a variety of state-of-the art instruments we are able to detect both stable species and free-radicals, including OH, HO2 and NO3 radicals, and comparison with model predictions confirms our mechanistic understanding.
 HIRAC also provides an ideal medium in which to calibrate field instruments under realistic conditions and is a testbed to develop new instruments.

 The work is supported by the National Centre for Atmospheric Science (NCAS) which is based in Leeds and funded by NERC.
 Much of the work is performed in collaboration with colleagues here in Chemistry and also in the School of the Environment, with whom there are a number of joint grants.
 Our research is highly collaborative, and we have very close links with other atmospheric groups within the University and across the wider UK and international community.
-Further information can be found on the links below.

 Research groups and institutes